What To Expect

 Churches are very different—some are liturgical, some charismatic; some are formal, some casual; some are traditional, some contemporary.
-So, what exactly should you expect when visiting The Sanctuary for the first time?
+So, what exactly should you expect when visiting The Sanctuary?

 You may have been to churches where visitors were asked to stand, or even to say a few words.
 Know that at The Sanctuary, you won't be singled out or put on the spot.
 We want you to feel comfortable the entire time, not dreading what may happen next.

 Here are a few additional points to help you know what to expect...

 Our congregation is made up of people of all shapes, sizes, and colors.
 We have singles and married couples.
 We have seniors and children.
 We have gay and straight members.
 We have white and black members.
 We are a whosoever church; and unlike a lot of places that claim that title, we actually mean it.
 So, you'll fit right in.